What Makes This Journey Special?

 — Private helicopter rental

-— Professional guide accompanying you throughout the entire trip
+— Professional guide accompanying you throughout the trip

 Excursions & Activities:

-— Helicopter flight over the gorges, glaciers, and Tien Shan ridges
+— Flights over gorges, glaciers, and the Tien Shan mountain ranges

 — Visit to the hot springs of Southern Enilchek